 The records maintained by the owner/operator demonstrating compliance using the procedure specified in Condition II.C.5 of this permit shall contain the following information:

-(1) Certification of the as-applied VOC content of each batch of coating; and b.
+- (1) Certification of the as-applied VOC content of each batch of coating; and - (2) The volume of each coating applied. - b.
 Coatings to which thinning solvent will be added-coating-by-coating compliance.